cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 - settings
 - surgeries

-Before migrating these tables the `outbox` table have to be deleted and adapt the `patients` table so that it does not clash with Edge's `patients`table.
+Before migrating these tables the `outbox` table has to be deleted and the `patients` table adapted so it does not clash with Edge's `patients`table.

 ## PSR `patients` vs Edge `patients` Tables

-Although similar in name they do not share the same information.
+Although similar in name, these two tables do not share the same information.
 PSR `patients` table needs to be migrated with modifications.
 I see two ways to do this:

 A) create a new table `patient_form_details` that will only hold the fields that are unique to the Patient Self Report `patients` table: